sptankard/digitalsecuritycurriculum/pages/02.curriculum/08.secure-your-social-media/chapter8.en.md

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">It is advisable that you click edit and enable the Review posts that friends tag you in option so that you can prevent any irresponsible tagging appearing on your timeline.
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">It is advisable that you click edit and enable the Review posts that friends tag you in option so that you can prevent any irresponsible tagging appearing on your timeline.
 However, this will not prevent their posts (including your tag) from being visible to their friends, or perhaps even the public, depending on their settings.</span>
 		       </div>
 		     </div>